idamariasofie/lively/README.md

 [Frameworks - Libraries - Programs Used](https://github.com/idamariasofie/lively#frameworks---libraries---programs-used)

 - [Bootstrap](https://getbootstrap.com/): Used to style the website, add responsiveness, and interactivity.
-- [Jquery](https://jquery.com/): All the scripts were written using the jQuery library.
 - [Git](https://git-scm.com/): Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 - [GitHub](https://github.com/): GitHub is used to store the project's code after being pushed from Git.
 - [Heroku](https://id.heroku.com/): Heroku was used to deploy the live project.